oracle-livelabs/security/data-safe/cli/cli.md

 5. Create a security assessment and obtain its OCID.

     To do this, in Cloud Shell, enter the following command as is.
-Notice how we are using the `security-assessment create` CLI command with the `--query data.id` and `--raw-output` parameters.
 Wait for the security assessment to be created (about 1 minute).

     ```text
     $ <copy>security_assessment_id=$(oci data-safe security-assessment create --compartment-id $compartment_id --target-id $target_id --query data.id --raw-output)</copy>
     ```

-     Tip: If you need to obtain metadata about a resource, you can learn which metadata values are available by including the `--query data` and `--raw-output` parameters.
+     Notice how we are using the `security-assessment create` CLI command with the `--query data.id` and `--raw-output` parameters.
+If you need to obtain metadata about a resource, you can learn which metadata values are available by including the `--query data` and `--raw-output` parameters.
 For example, if the above statement used `--query data` instead of `--query data.id`, the output value would include all possible key-value pairs.

      ```json
      <copy>{"compartment-id": "ocid1.compartment.oc1...", "defined-tags": { "Oracle-Tags": { "CreatedBy": "jody.glove..", "CreatedOn": "2023-01-30T20:40:53.671Z" } }, "description": null, "display-name": "SA_1675111253797", "freeform-tags": {}, "id": "ocid1.datasafesecurityassessment.oc1...", "ignored-assessment-ids": null, "ignored-targets": null, "is-baseline": false, "is-deviated-from-baseline": null, "last-compared-baseline-id": null, "lifecycle-details": null, "lifecycle-state": "CREATING", "link": null, "schedule": null, "schedule-security-assessment-id": null, "statistics": null, "system-tags": {}, "target-ids": [ "ocid1.datasafetargetdatabase.oc1..." ], "target-version": null, "time-created": "2023-01-30T20:40:53.797000+00:00", "time-updated": "2023-01-30T20:40:53.797000+00:00", "triggered-by": "USER", "type": "SAVED" }</copy>